OpenWIS/WIS2-PoC-1/deployment/Deployment-Guide.md

 #### Network

-In order to be able to create the application Docker containers, the Karaf build script must be executed first.
-It will create a "generic"  Docker image that will be used subsequently by the application scripts.

 ID     | File                                                   | Requires                 | Description
 -------|--------------------------------------------------------|--------------------------|------------------------
 N.1    | `deployment/scripts/network/build-network.sh`          | -                        | Creates the `openwis-docker-bridge` bridge network, onto which every container will be connected.
 This script is called explicitly by other scripts when Docker containers are created.